-How Does An Epidural Work
+How Does an Epidural work?

+Wonder how the drug came to be called an epidural?
+Dr. Edna Ma, a practicing anesthesiologist from California, makes it easy for you to understand.
 “An ‘epidural’ is simply a space within the body which is located outside the spinal cord, within the bony confines of the spinal canal.
 The “dura” is the membrane that contains spinal nerves in the spinal cord.
-Thus an “epidural”, is the space above the dura”, she explains.
+Thus an ‘epidural’ is the space above the dura,” she explains.

-How Is An Epidural Injected?
+How Is an Epidural Injected?

 “An epidural is safe for most women, but not all.
 Some women with existing medical conditions could be put at risk, should they choose to have an epidural.
 This is the same case for the baby.
-It’s best to consult with your doctor and discuss the risks before deciding if an epidural is the right choice for you and your baby”, concludes Dr Frederick.
+It’s best to consult with your doctor and discuss the risks before deciding if an epidural is the right choice for you and your baby,” concludes Dr. Frederick.

 Choosing The Right Birth Method: Which One Is Best For You?